-You should stay safe, so that I don't have to think about how to keep you safe.
-Be assured, the University has in place protocols about emergency procedures and faculty and students are drilled in them regularly, to the accompaniment of truly horrific wailing-from the alarms, not those alarmed by them.
+One should stay safe, so that others don't have to think about how to keep one safe.
+That said, be assured, the University has in place protocols about emergency procedures and faculty and students are drilled in them regularly, to the accompaniment of truly horrific wailing-from the alarms, not those alarmed by them.